lionkor/commandline/README.md

 Because it's GPL licensed, which makes it difficult to integrate into more permissive licensed or closed-source / commercial projects. `commandline` aims to be usable by anyone, as long as MIT license terms are followed.

-### Why not support autocomplete?

-`commandline` will get (optional) autocomplete support in the future, it's being worked on.

 ## How to use

 1. Construct a `Commandline` instance.
 A prompt can optionally be passed in this constructor, or via `set_prompt`.